-The following Restructuring & Insolvency guidance note Produced in partnership with David Nicholls of Landmark Chambers provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with David Nicholls of Landmark Chambers provides comprehensive and up to date legal information covering:

 At the heart of the bankruptcy legislation is the concept of a bankrupt surrendering their estate for the benefit of creditors in return for protection from the claims of those creditors.

 The effect of discharge is set out in section 281 of the Insolvency Act 1986 (IA 1986).
 Discharge releases the bankrupt from all the bankruptcy debts.